lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

 === "Python Library"

+    !!! note

-    Note that for the `LlamaV2Runner` class, the prompt template is already preloaded with the Llama 2 prompt template.
+        In the `LlamaV2Runner` class, the prompt template is already preloaded with the Llama 2 prompt template.
 You can recreate it similarly here (simplified version) using `Lamini`:

     ```python  hl_lines="4 8 9"
     llama2_prompt = Lamini(